joannahenry7/Udacity-Diff-Equ-in-Action/README.md

 Lesson 3 is infectious diseases model (includes Forward Euler, Backward Euler and Trapezoidal methods).<br>
 Lesson 4 is responsible fishing model.<br>
 Lesson 5 is model of Anti-lock Braking System.<br>
-Lesson 6 is model of spread of a wildfire (heat diffusion).
+Lesson 6 is model of spread of a wildfire (uses partial differential equations).
+Final project from Lesson 6 is in file diffequ38.py and includes heat diffusion, heat loss, wind, and diffusion in model.<br>
+Lesson 7: Advanced Applications of Numerical Methods.
+Includes model of hanging rope using Finite Element Method and model of incompressible liquid between a layer of constant high temperature and a layer of constant low temperature using the Lorenz System (with Forward Euler method).